Thesis

 “With Abridge, the fidelity of my notes is much higher because I remember all the details, all the details are there.
 If I don’t have time to document them that day, and instead, I document a few days later, I don’t lose fidelity.
 That’s one of the biggest deliverables.”

 Physicians can audit the notes efficiently by highlighting any section to trace it back to the original transcript or audio, ensuring transparency in the AI-generated content.
-Abridge also offers an API for licensed developers to build on their medical scribe technology.
 In the Abridge app, clinicians can edit, review, and verify notes, tailoring them to their personal documentation preferences.
+Providers can also edit and verify the accuracy of the note with “linked evidence”, a feature that links conversational snippets to parts of a summary to help jog the provider’s memory and connect notes to the conversation.
 This adaptability allows the platform to accommodate physicians’ individual stylistic choices.
+Abridge also offers an API for licensed developers to build on their medical scribe technology.

 Source: Abridge